Picture of mailbox

 The Mateus Estate - remember Mateus Rosé?
 It was generated purely for export and to generate much-needed income, the bottle's shape taken from WWI canteens.

-It turns out that this estate, and its owner, still plays a major part in the cultural and economic recovery of the surrounding district.
-More information in the full blog post!
+It turns out that this estate, and its owner, still plays a major part in the cultural and economic recovery of the surrounding district, through what is now the Mateus Foundation.

 The Estate is located here on the map, not far from the Douro River.